Ellen “Nelly” Ternan at 19, a year after meeting Charles Dickens.

 If at times these Ternan claims may have seemed onerous, they did confer one real advantage to Dickens: once established in respectable marriages, the Ternans were just as anxious to hide the true nature of the connection as he was himself.
 The extent to which Nelly was erased from the official Dickens story was due, largely, to her own efforts.

-Great Expectations.
+Nelly seems to have picked up Dickens knack for fictionalizing her own life.
+After his death she shaved a neat decade of her age, conveniently refreshing her maidenhood to marry a much young clergyman.
+Together they founded a school, coincidentally in Margate, the setting for much of Dickens’ Great Expectations.
 She also had a son.
 Scenes from her life in Margate punctuate the film, which is told in flashbacks.
 These scenes of her helping to run the school, striding along the shoreline, and staring moodily into her first editions of Dickens, are some of the film’s weakest.
 Part of the point seems to be to establish the connection between Nelly and the real life elderly local cleric, coincidentally a huge Dickens fan, to whom she confided her secret and who eventually spilled the beans, establishing one of the important links in the chain of Nelly evidence.
 But this legalistic accounting, evident too in the scenes regarding Nelly’s probable stillbirth (closeup on Dickens signing the French death certificate, using one of his many Nelly-related pseudonyms), sits uneasily with the doomy romanticism.

 After Dickens is gone, so too, largely, is the point of the film.
 Pasting in what are basically sequences from The French Lieutenant’s Woman does not, unfortunately, add depth to the portrait of Nelly Ternan, who seems to have been in point of fact proactive in the extreme, not at all prone to depressive trances on the pier.
 She went on to live to a very old age, the Dickens relationship only discovered by her son much later, as he attempted to make sense of the financial records and mementos she left behind.